tomioss/demo_project/README.md

 # demo-project
 This is a demo project.
-Follow the [installation](##Installation) section to run this project.
+Follow the installation section to run this project.
-Once completed, run `http://localhost:8000/` in your web browser.
+There is also a section on how to create your own Django project.

 ## Requirements